claytronOnLinux/Managed-Files/README.md

 Configuration is handled via a JSON policy uploaded in the Google Admin Console.

-1.  **Install the Extension:** Add the extension to your organization from the Chrome Web Store.
+1.  **Install the Extension:**
+    *   Navigate to the Google Admin Console: **Devices → Chrome → Apps & Extensions → Users & Browsers**.
+    *   Select the Organizational Unit (OU) or Group you want to configure.
+    *   Click the **Add from Chrome Web Store** icon (a yellow circle with a plus sign).
+    *   Search for the extension using its ID: `bfbdggpicmioahjkhbcjcbakjohjongi`.
+    *   Select the extension and set the installation policy to **Force-install**.

-2.  **Configure Policy:** In the Google Admin Console, navigate to **Devices → Chrome → Apps & Extensions**.
-Find the "Managed Files" extension and add your JSON configuration under **Policy for extensions**.
+2.  **Configure Policy:** Once installed, click the extension in the list.
+A panel will open on the right.
+Add your JSON configuration under **Policy for extensions**.

 **Example Policy:**